kimrojas/Computational-Material-Science/README.md

 # Setting up the environment

-### Ubuntu setup standalone
+### Ubuntu standalone setup

-- A set of guidelines on a basic Ubuntu setup as a standalone or Virtual machine. <br> Needs a little more research on making it work with windows (for VM method).  <br> More information here.
+- A set of guidelines on a basic Ubuntu setup as a standalone or Virtual machine. <br> Needs a little more research on making it work with windows (for VM method).  <br> [More information here](environment-setup/ubuntu-standalone.md).

-### Ubuntu setup via WSL 2
+### Ubuntu via WSL 2 setup

 - A set of guidelines to setup up the WSL 2 on Windows 10 with an **Ubuntu OS**. <br>Less complicated way of working in windows. <br> More information here.